codeborne/klite/TUTORIAL.md

 Converter.use { Locale.forLanguageTag(it.replace('_', '-')) }
 ```

-If value type are not enough, then add require calls to entity constructor:
+If you need additional validation, then add require calls to entity constructor:

 ```kotlin
 data class Todo(...) {